What is Best Coffee for French press?

-This solution, of course, requires that you have a proper coffee grinder standing at home, but these truly elevate your coffee game to another level, and a coffee grinder is indispensable if you need a cup of high-quality coffee.
+This solution, of course, requires that you have a proper coffee grinder standing at home.
+Still, these truly elevate your coffee game to another level, and a coffee grinder is indispensable if you need a cup of high-quality coffee.

-The reason the whole beans are best is primarily that they hold the taste best when standing in the bag.
+The whole beans are best because they hold the taste best when standing in the bag.

 The aroma does not disappear as easily from a whole bean as it does from the ground variant, and thus you can enjoy the full aroma of the coffee for a longer time.

-With french press, you get the best results with coarsely ground beans, as the coffee is in contact with the hot water for a very long time.
+With a French press, you get the best results with coarsely ground beans, as the coffee is in contact with the hot water for a very long time.

 Therefore, if the coffee is ground or ground too finely, it can quickly become very bitter, which no one benefits from!